bendorshai/its-a-date/README.md

 1. Allows a user to type a date more naturally in a web page or social media.
 2. Allows crawlers to parse relative dates easily.

+## Strategy (How it works?)

+A micro-compiler is implemented.
+It parses date part tokens & interpret them as modifications on the perceived date.

 ## Git

 https://github.com/bendorshai/its-a-date